dataiku/dss-visual-edit/docs/get-started.md

 ## Next

-Once all the tests are successful, the next step is to [deploy your project](deploy) on an automation node, or as a duplicate project on your design node.
+Because we're building a project with an interface where users can enter data and this gets processed, we'll need to have two instances of the project leveraging the plugin: one for development, one for production; each will have its own set of edits.

-Because we're creating a webapp where users can enter data and this gets processed, we'll need to have two instances of the project leveraging the plugin: one on a design node, one on an automation node (each with its own set of edits).
+Once all your tests are successful, the next step is to [deploy your project](deploy) on an automation node, or as a duplicate project on your design node.

-If you want to learn more about the plugin, you can check out the following:
+If you want to learn more about the plugin, you can also check out the following:

 * [FAQ](faq)
 * [Sample project: Company Resolution](sample-project-company-resolution)